FoxLisk/alttp-notes/rooms/Automation/EP/12 Cannonballs.md

-Hold <^ entering the room.
-Hold ^> after going up the stairs til you get to the wall.
+Non-automatable until the stairs at the end: there, hold ^> after going up the stairs til you get to the wall, then snap.